 Subcriticality of the core is maintained by a high concentration of boron in the reactor coolant system (RCS).
 Subcriticality of the fuel within the filter canister will be assured by design and will be addressed in the licensing document for the canisters.
 The fuel transfer canal/spent fuel pool pump and the reactor vessel cleanup pumps will be evaluated to assure that the design of the pump does not allow an accumulation of a significant quantity of fuel.
 The system piping and the post-filter will also be designed to prevent a possible critical configuration of fuel debris.
 This will be accomplished by restricting the size and configuration of components.
-Furthermore, the post-filter will not accumulate significant quantities of fuel unless filter rupture occurs (see Sections 3.2.1.3 and 3.2.2.3).
+Furthermore, it is not expected that the post filter will accumulate significant quantities of fuel unless filter canister filter media rupture occurs (see Sections 3.2.1.3 and 3.2.2.3).
 Fuel accumulation in other system components will be precluded by the filtration of the water.